Sustainability Focus Areas

 WHY IT’S IMPORTANT: Customers are striving to meet their sustainability targets and Toromont needs relevant, reliable solutions in order to grow our business and meet the expectations of all stakeholders as a contributor to a greener planet.

-of revenue was generated in 2022 by providing product support for our customers, 16% more than in 2021
+of revenue was generated in 2024 by providing product support for our customers

 FOCUS AREA: Circular economy